SuprajaKalva/Mast-Lab-PROBES/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Bugs and Issues

+Please report all the bugs and issues to the GitHub issue page with proper labels for them to be fixed and reviewed.